-The Art and Practice of Teaching CE 315-3, Spring 2014 Tuesday/Thursday 3-4:20, Schlegel 123 Instructor: J. Bradley Wigger Description In this course students will explore the practice of teaching in relation to the life of faith, including ways in which scripture is studied and learned, the traditions of the church are examined and put into contemporary practice, and children and adults are equipped to participate in baptism, the Lord's Supper, worship, and life together in the community of faith.
-The class will research the practice and art of teaching through the examination of learning and teaching theory and through practice.
+The Art and Practice of Teaching CE 315-3, Spring 2016 Tuesday/Thursday 1:30-2:50, Schlegel 123 Instructor: J. Bradley Wigger (bwigger@lpts.edu) Description In this course students will explore the practice of teaching in relation to the life of faith, including ways in which scripture is studied and learned, the traditions of the church are examined and put into contemporary practice, and children and adults are equipped to participate in the life and community of faith.
+The class will research the practice and art of teaching through the examination of learning and teaching theory and through practice itself.
 Ultimately, the class will work toward practical wisdom that will enable students to discern gifts of teaching in themselves and others, to identify excellence in the art of teaching, and to suggest ways by which a community can encourage its members in their practice of teaching for the church's life together and God's mission to the world.
 Prerequisite: